 Compatibility and aggression

-Favia corals can be kept in a community tank, with reef-safe invertebrates and saltwater fish, as long as they are given sufficient space to grow, beyond the reach of their own or rival sweeper tentacles.
+Favia corals can be kept in a community tank, with reef-safe starfish, shrimp, other invertebrates, and saltwater aquarium fish, as long as they are given sufficient space to grow, beyond the reach of their own or rival sweeper tentacles.
 Sweeper tentacles are long, thin, and have a tendency to be longer than you think, so be sure to give them a wide berth in your tank.

 Favia corals generally start out as a small frag that has from one to a few corallites on it, but given enough time and the right aquarium conditions, they will grow up to be a large, mound-shaped stony coral.